Sulfur mining in Sicily: Art and literature

 The terrible and frequent accidents in the sulfur mines inspired poets and writers.
 One of these, which occurred in 1951 in the mines of the Lercara Basin, was documented by writer Carlo Levi in his book Le parole sono pietre (Words are Stones):

 June 18, a seventeen-year-old boy, Michele Felice, a "Carusu" working in the mine, was crushed by a boulder that fell from the vault of a tunnel, and died.
 This is a common occurrence: the dead man's father had also had his leg crushed by a landslide, in the sulfur mine.
-The dead man's paycheck was taken away, because, to die, he had not finished his day; and the five hundred miners were taken away an hour's pay, that in which they had suspended their work to free him from the boulder and bring him, from the bottom of the sulphur-bearing pit, into the light.
+The dead man's paycheck was taken away, because, to die, he had not finished his day; and the five hundred miners were taken away an hour's pay, that in which they had suspended their work to free him from the boulder and bring him, from the bottom of the sulfur-bearing pit, into the light.
 The ancient sense of justice was touched, the centuries-old despair found, in that fact, a visible symbol, and the strike began.